LINQ-Based Feedback#

 Additional configuration commands fb_com_cfg and fb_com_extra are available; see the Q1 instruction reference.

-Latencies of LINQ-based Feedback Data Types#
+Latencies of LINQ-Based Feedback Data Types#

 Sequencer Type